Spring is in the air! Literally, you can see it. The pollen is everywhere. From mid-February through late April, pollen season is in full force.

 You may also find it helpful to cover areas of your pet’s skin that are particularly susceptible to outdoor allergens.
 For example, a bandana or an adorable denim jacket can serve as more than just a fashion statement: it can protect your pets’ skin from falling pollen or dander.

-If your pet has any hot spots or irritated areas on their skin, CBD Dog Health’s SOOTHE Full Spectrum Hemp CBD Salve, which combines 150 mg of CBD with natural ingredients like honey, vitamin E, ginger essential oils, and aloe.
+If your pet has any hot spots or irritated areas on their skin, try using CBD Dog Health’s SOOTHE Full Spectrum Hemp CBD Salve, which combines 150 mg of CBD with natural ingredients like honey, vitamin E, ginger essential oils, and aloe.
 This award-winning salve is used to heal hotspots, allergies, bug bites, and other common springtime issues.
 You can also give your dog CBD tinctures orally which can reduce inflammation and allergic reactions.

 It is also important that you maintain proper grooming during allergy season for your pet.
 De-shedding is vital to prevent irritation, and as the weather warms up, your pet is likely to shed more than usual.
 Bring them to Beautify the Beast and add a routine de-shedding to your groom, which includes a de-shedding shampoo, conditioner, and brushing treatment.